dduan/duan.ca/projects.md

 <h2 class="list-post-title">
   <a href="https://github.com/dduan/Pathos">Pathos</a>
 </h2>
-A file management library built from scratch.
+A file management library built from scratch on top of POSIX APIs.
 </section>

 <br />